 Where Did the Spark Go When the Baby Arrived?

-Have you noticed a change in your relationship with your partner since your baby arrived?
-Perhaps the passion is not as passionate – the flame merely a spark and the romance postponed until tomorrow, or the next day, or…the day after that.
 Are you so tired and by the time you get to bed that the thought of anything other than sleep seems unbearable?
 Do you wonder what’s happened to the passion and if your relationship with your partner will survive?
-Be comforted – you are not alone
+Be comforted – you are not alone.

 Throughout this developmental stage of becoming parents, couples re-define their relationship.
-There are not many events in life that challenge people as intensely as the transition from COUPLE to FAMILY and from PARTNER to PARENT.
+There are not many events in life that challenge people as intensely as the transition from COUPLE to FAMILY and from PARTNER to PARENT

 I invite you to pause for a moment and consider the changes that may have occurred since your beautiful bundle arrived: